Join us at our upcoming solar and batteries information session!

 Bayside Council is part of the Our Energy Future program, to help residents reduce their energy bills, improve comfort levels and improve their environmental footprint.

-Our Energy Future will provide up-to-date and impartial energy efficiency and renewable energy advice and support for the households, businesses and council staff.
+Positive Charge will provide up-to-date and impartial energy efficiency and renewable energy advice and support for the households, businesses and council staff.
 So if you are a resident, business owner or council staff member in the Bayside municipality and need help managing your energy bills then please call our energy helpline during business hours, Mon-Fri on 1300 339 915 and/or sign up to our monthly e-news.

 Solar and planning permits